vesoft-inc/nebula-docs-cn/docs-2.0/nebula-exchange/use-exchange/ex-ug-export-from-nebula.md

     nebula: {
       address:{
         graph:["127.0.0.1:9669"]

-        # if your NebulaGraph server is in virtual network like k8s, please config the leader address   of meta.
-        # use `SHOW meta leader` to see your meta leader's address
+        # the address of any of the meta services
         meta:["127.0.0.1:9559"]
       }
       user: root